 Because, communicating with your employees, whether they are dispersed, deskless, or other, is increasingly difficult, and a “dis-engaged” employee is an ineffective and costly one.

-Don’t take our word for it tough: According to a recent study on the manufacturing industry, engaged employees have a productivity rate that is 70 percent higher than those of non-engaged workers.
+Don’t take our word for it though: According to a recent study on the manufacturing industry, engaged employees have a productivity rate that is 70 percent higher than those of non-engaged workers.
 They also enjoy a 78 percent higher safety record, 44 percent greater profitability, 86 percent greater customer satisfaction, and 70 percent lower employee turnover.